wp-plugins/mycurator/README.txt

 3. Saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 2.1.1 =
+* Curate articles to custom post types
+* Better image capture for more curated posts with images.
+* More video options to align video in the post, capture the thumbnail and shorten description to excerpt length.
+* Option to place embedded image at bottom of post.
+* Manually run selected Topics using the Run AI Process button in Topics
+* Fix formatting error in Get It and Source It with WP 3.8

 = 2.1.0 =
 * New Request Processing Mode provides faster background processing of articles.